williamDalston/schrodingers-cat-website/content/articles/qc-primer-002.md

 **Philosophy of mind.** The relationship between observation and reality.

-**Consciousness research.** Whether consciousness is necessary for measurement—or vice versa.
+**Consciousness research.** Whether consciousness is necessary for measurement or vice versa.

 The measurement problem isn't just an esoteric question for physicists.
 It's a fundamental question about the nature of reality, observation, and what it means for something to be "real."